 Luckily, a beautifully-designed and functional nonprofit website isn’t out of reach, even if you’ve never dabbled in web design before.
 You’ll need the right tools to get started, the most essential of which is a content management system (CMS).

 Picking a CMS, however, often presents challenges for nonprofits.
-There are several familiar options available, such as WordPress or Squarespace, but there are also nonprofit-specific CMS platforms to choose from, too.
+There are several familiar options available, such as WordPress or Squarespace, but nonprofit-specific CMS platforms are also available.

 In this guide, we’ll walk you through everything you need to know about choosing (and using) a CMS to build your nonprofit website:

 - Making the Best CMS Choice for Your Nonprofit

 - Using Your CMS to Start Designing Your Website

 Choosing a CMS is the first step toward creating a website with great functionality and a beautiful aesthetic, so it’s a step to be taken seriously.
 Let’s dive in by first establishing what a CMS is.

 What is a CMS?

 A content management system (CMS), also known as a website builder, is a software platform that helps you create and manage a website without building it from scratch with code.
 Website copy and images are all stored on this system.